Physical layer: Ethernet physical transceiver

 The Ethernet PHY is a component that operates at the physical layer of the OSI network model.
-It implements the physical layer portion of the Ethernet.
+It implements the physical layer portion of Ethernet.
 Its purpose is to provide analog signal physical access to the link.
-It is usually interfaced with a media-independent interface (MII) to a MAC chip in a microcontroller or another system that takes care of the higher layer functions.
+It is usually interfaced with a media-independent interface (MII) to a MAC chip in a microcontroller or another system that takes care of the higher-layer functions.

 More specifically, the Ethernet PHY is a chip that implements the hardware send and receive function of Ethernet frames; it interfaces between the analog domain of Ethernet's line modulation and the digital domain of link-layer packet signaling.
 The PHY usually does not handle MAC addressing, as that is the link layer's job.
-Similarly, Wake-on-LAN and Boot ROM functionality is implemented in the network interface card (NIC), which may have PHY, MAC, and other functionality integrated into one chip or as separate chips.
+Similarly, wake-on-LAN and boot ROM functionality is implemented in the network interface card (NIC), which may have PHY, MAC, and other functionality integrated into one chip or as separate chips.

 Common Ethernet interfaces include fiber or two to four copper pairs for data communication.
 However, there now exists a new interface, called Single Pair Ethernet (SPE), which is able to utilize a single pair of copper wires while still communicating at the intended speeds.
 Texas Instruments DP83TD510E is an example of a PHY which uses SPE.

 Examples include the Microsemi SimpliPHY and SynchroPHY VSC82xx/84xx/85xx/86xx family, Marvell Alaska 88E1310/88E1310S/88E1318/88E1318S Gigabit Ethernet transceivers, Texas Instruments DP838xx family and offerings from Intel and ICS.